kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ### Add your project to version control

-Create a new Git repository with your Git provider.
+Create a new private Git repository with your Git provider.
 Once the repository is set up, generate an access token, which will be used to connect your Kedro project with Databricks.
 Look up the documentation of your Git provider to learn how to generate an access token if you are unclear, as this is different for each provider.

 To sync your local Git repository with the remote repository stored on your Git provider, use the following commands: